KyrelT/KyrelT/README.md

 - 👋 Hi, I’m @KyrelT
 - 👀 I’m interested in putting Machine Learning models into Medical Applications
-- 🌱 I’m currently learning Artificial Intelligence, Computer Vision, Human AI Interactions and Autonomous Robotics in the University Of Nottingham
+- 🌱 I’m currently learning Artificial Intelligence, Computer Vision, Human AI Interactions and Autonomous Robotics in my Final Year for University Of Nottingham
 - 💞️ I’m looking to collaborate on making anything that is related to Machine Learning
 - 📫 How to reach me ...
 - Insta: kyrel_tan